A. Retreat Rules & Regulations

 The foundation of the UOCA Ascension practice is a mixture of Yoga and Buddhism, even Christian Gnosis.
 Piety or Dharma or Sila: moral conduct provides a basis for the development of Samadhi or enlightenment by meditation : concentration of mind; and the purification of the mental process is achieved through Moksha or Panna or Gnosis: the wisdom of insight.
 UOCA considers enlightenment of the self in itself a false goal, but instead the goal is collective ascension of the planet.
 This puts UOCA most in line with Mahayana Buddhism, though it is not that and incorporates the best from all religions as UOCA does not believe any human can become perfectly enlightened on Earth.
 The Christian concept of humility by grace not works to attain divine truth and unity with Divine Consciousness is part of the UOCA system.
-Though the emptiness of dependent arising and null state of consciousness in Buddhism or anatma (non-self) in Yoga without God or a divine controlling being again aligns UOCA’s spiritual religion with Buddhism rather than Western Monotheism.
+Though the emptiness of dependent arising and null state of consciousness in Buddhism or anatma (non-self) in Yoga without need of a God persona nor a divine controlling being again aligns UOCA’s spiritual religion with Buddhism rather than Western Monotheism.
 See www.uocah.blogspot.com for more detailed information on the Ascension path.

 The precepts are based on Sila and the Niyamas and Yamas of Patanjali and Christ’s teachings.

 All those who attend retreats must undertake to observe the following five precepts for the duration of the retreat :

 1. To abstain from killing or eating any living creature

 2. To abstain from stealing or taking anything not offered

 3. To abstain from sexual activity unless of a spiritual nature connected with a specific retreat